The Health of Democracies during the Pandemic: Results from a Randomized Survey Experiment

 Does immigration change support for redistribution?
 We design and conduct large-scale surveys and experiments in six countries to investigate how people perceive immigrants and how these perceptions influence their support for redistribution.
 We find striking misperceptions about the number and characteristics of immigrants.

-Intergenerational Mobility and Support for Redistribution
+Intergenerational Mobility and Preferences for Redistribution

 Using new cross-country survey and experimental data, we investigate how beliefs about intergenerational mobility affect preferences for redistribution in France, Italy, Sweden, the U.K., and the U.S.